dunconio/dwm-dunc/README.md

     ----------------------------
         comment                 - ignored
-        index                   - tag index number, usually between 1 and 9 set-cursor-autohide     - true to hide cursor when stationary on this tag
+        index                   - tag index number, usually between 1 and 9 set-class-stacking      - true for visible tiled clients of the same class to occupy the same tile on this tag set-cursor-autohide     - true to hide cursor when stationary on this tag
         set-cursor-hide-on-keys - true to hide cursor when keys are pressed on